evgenykalinin27/telegram_bots/README.md

 At the beginning it's free to use but in future i'll have to pay for API KEY usage.

 ## Features
+- lets user choose the language
 - lets users choose the city
-- bot takes the data from Google maps and shows the exact places where Synagogue is located with the link to Google Maps and Waze
+- bot takes the data from the Source and shows the exact places where Synagogue is located with the link to Google Maps and Waze it also find synagogues near you by using your location if you like.

 ## Tech Stack
 - Python